Tumult97/Obsidian-Files/Experience API/Schema Generation.md

 This then makes a call to the database and gets the template for the [[Application]] which includes the [[Application Inputs]].

-It then loops through all the inputs and calls the relevant [[Application Input Strategy]] and calls the `GetJsonSchema` to build the relevent schema
+It then loops through all the inputs and calls the relevant [[Application Input Strategy]] and calls the `GetJsonSchema` to build the relevant schema.

+The list of schemas are then returned to the